-The Terms of Employment Information Act, 1994 - 2014 provides that employees with a minimum of one month's service with an employer must be provided with a written statement containing minimum information requirements.
-The statement must be provided within two months of commencement of employment.
+The Terms of Employment Information Act, 1994-2014 provides that employees with a minimum of one month's service with an employer must be provided with a written statement containing minimum information requirements.
+The statement must be provided within one month of commencement of employment.

 It must contain, amongst other things, the names of the employee and employer, the employer's address and the employee's job title.
 The statement must be signed and dated on behalf of the employee.

 The Employment (Miscellaneous Provisions) Act, 2018 amends the Terms of Employment (Information) Acts, 1994-2014 by requiring employers to provide five key terms of employment to employees within five days of employment commencing.

 - the full name of the employer and employee

 - the expected duration of the contract (where the contract is temporary or fixed term)

 - the rate or method of calculating pay